RamezIssac/django-erp-framework/docs/source/usage/tutorial_3.rst

 First let's recap what we did in Part 2

-1. We created a `reports.py` in which we organised our report classes
+1. We created a `reports.py` in which we organised our ``ReportView`` classes and we made sure to import it in the `AppConfig.ready()`
-2. we explored crating a report by inheriting from a `ReportView`class and assign the needed attributes.
+2. we explored ``ReportView`` class needed attributes like base_model, report model, form_settings
 3. we got introduced to the report fields like `__balance__` and `__balance_quan__` , and that they compute the needed values.
-4. we got introduced to the a 2 layer report and introduced to charts.
+4. we got introduced to the a 2 layer report, also a report with no group where it displays the records directly.
+5- We created charts using ``chart_settings``

 Time Series
 ~~~~~~~~~~~

-It's a report where the columns represents time unit (year/month/week/day)
+A time series is a report where the columns represents time unit (year/month/week/day)

 Let's see an example